-In an adjacency-matrix (table 20.2), the rows (0 to n-1) show the number (or fraction) of output wires from each network element (cell) to each network element (columns 0 to n-1).
-Two further columns headed out and k show the total outputs and inputs from/to each network element.
+In an adjacency-matrix for the network-graph (table 20.1), rows (0 to n-1) show the numbers (or fractions) of output wires from each network element (node) to each node (columns 0 to n-1), so inputs can be read off columns.
+Two further columns headed "out" and " $\mathbf{k}$ " show the total outputs and inputs from/to each node.